PhilipPanda/WinProcessInspector/README.md

 ---

-## How to Build and Launch RuntimeInspector
+## How to Build and Launch Runtime Inspector

 ### 1. Build the Executable
 - Open the project in **Visual Studio**.